 Ignition of combustible gas can lead to explosions that cause injuries, facility damage, and production downtime.

-The report, Combustible Gas Risk Reduction in Wood Pellet Production Drum Dryers, is a result of a bow tie analysis workshop conducted in collaboration with staff at Premium Pellet in Vanderhoof, BC and Kayleigh Rayner Brown, MASc, P.Eng.
+The report is a result of a bow tie analysis workshop conducted in collaboration with staff at Premium Pellet in Vanderhoof, BC and Kayleigh Rayner Brown, MASc, P.Eng.
 (Obex Risk Ltd.).
 Bow tie analysis is a hazard analysis tool that wood pellets and medium-density fibreboard manufacturers have previously used to evaluate combustible dust hazards.